ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-iis.md

 - Copy the *ioncube_loader_win_7.3.dll* file from extracted Ioncube folder and paste it in the PHP extension directory *C:\Program Files\php7.3\ext.*

-- Add the below line in your php.ini file at the tarting to enable Ioncube.
+- Add the below line in your php.ini file at the starting to enable Ioncube.

 ```
 zend_extension = "C:\Program Files\php7.3\ext\ioncube_loader_win_7.3.dll"